 R&D Tax Consultants like us are here to help make the process of claiming as painless as possible.

 After holding kick-off and information-gathering meetings, we can help to identify all of your eligible expenditure in the years for which you’re claiming.
 We’ll then work with you to detail both your technical evidence and financial report and also ensure that your CT600 and Tax Computation correctly reflect the R&D claim.

 Our R&D Tax Credits service is offered on a no-win-no-fee basis to remove some of the worries you may have about making your first claim.
 Over the past 12 months, we’ve claimed over £12 million in R&D Tax Relief for our clients with a 100% claim success rate.

 We have an impeccable claims record and a less than 0.1% HMRC enquiry rate.
 This means our client’s claims are well evidenced and go through HMRC’s review process with no problems!

+We hope our R&D Tax Claim Tips are helpful.
 To discuss making your first R&D Tax Relief claim with our help, get in touch with the team.
 We’d be happy to explain our process and explore your potential claim in more detail.

 The HMRC PAYE Cap is now live for any R&D Tax Credits claims via the SME Scheme, for financial years starting after 1st April 2021.